alan-bilsky/landing_as_a_service/README.md

    Then open the printed URL in your browser.

-Submitting the form sends a JSON body containing your modifications to the configured API Gateway endpoint.
+Submitting the form sends a JSON body containing `imagen`, `titulo`, `subtitulo`, `beneficios` and `cta` to the configured API Gateway endpoint.
 API Gateway invokes the Lambda function, which returns the location of the generated page.
 The script in `main.js` redirects the browser to that URL (using `cloudfrontUrl` if only a path is returned).